-The City shall print the Agreement and have it ready for distribution within 90 days of final ratification.
-The City shall provide each permanent, probationary and provisional employee in the bargaining unit with a copy of the new Agreement within 100 days of final ratification.
+The City shall print 275 copies of the Agreement and have it ready for distribution within 90 days of final ratification.

-4.9 Orientation Meetings
+4.7 Orientation Meetings

 A representative of the Union will be given sixty (60) minutes of Union release time per quarter per calendar year to provide information on the Union to employees represented by the Union.
 The Union shall notify the City of the date, time and location of the quarterly orientation meetings at least one (1) month in advance of the meetings to ensure that departmental managers are able to release employees to attend quarterly orientation meetings.
 The City shall notify the Union of new employees when they are hired.
 The Union will provide the City with the names of those employees the Union expects to attend the quarterly meetings at least two (2) weeks in advance of the meeting.
 Employees attending orientation will also be given sixty (60) minutes of Union release time to attend the scheduled orientation.